gundramleifert/CJK-decomposition/README.md

 This method can only work for a given text resource, for which we can optimize the CharSet.
 The goal is to make some characters into leaves so that the average decomposition length of a character is reduced.

 * for a given text resource count the number of occurance of all characters and recursively all decomposition parts
+* do __ambiguous characters__: (make map "decomposition -> root-character" distinct)
+    * find character-pairs which have the same decomposition
+    * turn both characters into leaves
+    * repeat until no more character-pairs are found
 * do __max impact__: (reduce average length)
     * for each character we calculate 'count*(length-1)' which is a score for how much it would reduce the text decomposition length.
     * we define the character with maximal score as new leaf.